19porterc/ECE484-ServoMotor/README.md

      c:\avr-gcc-11.1.0\bin\avr-gcc.exe -Os -DF_CPU=16000000UL -mmcu=atmega328p -c main.c -o main.o
      c:\avr-gcc-11.1.0\bin\avr-gcc.exe -Os -DF_CPU=16000000UL -mmcu=atmega328p -c libPositional/positional.c -o positional.o
      ```
-   - You may have to change the filepath depending on where avr-gcc is installed.
+   - You may have to change the file path depending on where avr-gcc is installed.
 5. **Link Files**
    - Type the following command to link the files.
      ```
      c:\avr-gcc-11.1.0\bin\avr-gcc.exe -mmcu=atmega328p -o main.elf main.o positional.o
      ```
-   - You may have to change the filepath depending on where avr-gcc is installed.
+   - You may have to change the file path depending on where avr-gcc is installed.
 6. **Check COM Port of Arduino**
    - Open the Arduino IDE to find the COM port of the board.
    - The example here uses com11.
 Yours may be different.